tmoreton/trckfi/outstatic/content/posts/building-an-emergency-fund.md

 status: 'published'
 slug: 'building-an-emergency-fund'
 author:
-  name: ''
+  name: 'Trckfi'
-seoTitle: 'Building Financial Resilience: The Importance of an Emergency Fund'
+seoTitle: 'How to Build an Emergency Fund: The Complete Guide'
 publishedAt: '2023-08-01T14:25:45.000Z'
 ---